Strategies for Coping with Sensitivity to Smells

 Many children experience strong negative reactions to smells that surround them.
 This can happen in restaurants and school cafeterias.
 Consequently, children may react with acting out behaviors when faced with sensory sensations that are adverse to them, and/or they may just refuse to enter these triggering settings.

 A number of strategies may help such children to cope and handle these settings.
-This answer will address 5 interventions.
-Behaviors stories, mini-schedules, environmental and choice control, and sensory tools used together may decrease the negative sensations and connotations these settings have for children.
+This answer will address 5 behavior interventions.
+Social stories, mini-schedules, environmental and choice control, and sensory tools used together may decrease the negative sensations and connotations these settings have for children.

 Sensory tools are items that can negate a sensory issue, help a child cope with a sensory issue and/or provide the child with a more appropriate behavior to use in a particular situation.
 In this case pre-teaching coping strategies and incorporating more favorable or tolerable smells within an aversive environment can help a child cope with sensory stimuli that may be aversive or overwhelming.